I saw this board outside a cafe in the high street of my town and loved it.

 I took a photo and then went into the cafe.
 I’d never been in before but I had a chat with Emma, the proprietor (who was also the barista, waitress, cleaner, CEO and pretty much everything whilst her staff were furloughed).

 Most normal employees don’t realise how hard people with their own business work.
-Emma told me she’d spent the last 5 years living and breathing the business until it had been frozen by the lockdown earlier this year.
+Emma told me she’d spent the last 5 years living and breathing the business until it had been frozen by events earlier this year.

 Good things take years to build but can be destroyed in an instant.
 Breaking things is quick and easy.
 In contrast, the work to create something good is often slow, laborious and painstaking.